14.01 Governor; residence; office; authority to protect life, liberty, and property.

 4. Identify ways to improve access to crisis services for individuals in acute situations.

 5. Identify resources to support the implementation of the statewide plan.

 (b) Assemble an ad hoc advisory committee comprised of members from outside the council, if necessary, in order for the council to receive advice and assistance in carrying out its responsibilities.

-(c) Make findings and recommendations regarding suicide prevention programs and activities.
-The council shall prepare an annual report and present it to the Governor, the President of the Senate, and the Speaker of the House of Representatives by January 1, 2008, and each year thereafter.
+(c) Make findings and recommendations regarding suicide prevention programs and activities, including, but not limited to, the implementation of evidence-based mental health awareness and assistance training programs and suicide risk identification training in municipalities throughout the state.
+The council shall prepare an annual report and present it to the Governor, the President of the Senate, and the Speaker of the House of Representatives by January 1, each year.
 The annual report must describe the status of existing and planned initiatives identified in the statewide plan for suicide prevention and any recommendations arising therefrom.

-(2) MEMBERSHIP.—The Suicide Prevention Coordinating Council shall consist of 27 voting members and one nonvoting member. (a) Thirteen members shall be appointed by the director of the Statewide Office for Suicide Prevention and shall represent the following organizations:
+(2) MEMBERSHIP.—The Suicide Prevention Coordinating Council shall consist of 31 voting members and 1 nonvoting member. (a) Seventeen members shall be appointed by the director of the Statewide Office for Suicide Prevention and shall represent the following organizations:

 1. The Florida Association of School Psychologists.

 7. The National Council for Suicide Prevention.